JLL reports another record performance with continued momentum through Q2 2019

 Americas Second-Quarter 2019 Performance Highlights:

-Americas revenue growth of 15% was strong and broad-based across all service lines, led by Property & Facility Management primarily due to the ramp-up of recent wins and expansion of existing facilities management relationships with U.S. Corporate Solutions clients.
+Americas revenue growth of 15% was strong and broad-based across all service lines, led by Property & Facility Management primarily due to the ramp-up of recent wins and expansion of existing facilities management relationships with U.S. Work Dynamics clients.
 Leasing led segment fee revenue growth, driven by the southeast and mid-Atlantic U.S. markets and across all major asset classes.
 Capital Markets reflected solid growth in both investment sales and debt placement.

 Adjusted EBITDA margin, calculated on a fee-revenue basis, was 16.5% in USD for the quarter (16.4% in local currency), compared with 16.7% in 2018.
 The profitability reflected strong fee revenue growth offset by incremental investments in platform and client-facing technology.